 Lenka Stastna is the President of Business & Professional Women CR (BPWCR) non-profit organization.
 This organization brings together active women to promote and develop their personalities and fulfil their professional, personal and social roles.

-The BPWCR hosts the biggest women conference in the Czech Republic, Equal Pay Day on March 27 and 28, 2020.
+The BPWCR hosts the biggest women conference in the Czech Republic, Equal Pay Day (UPDATED on September 12: the link was removed – website not found) on March 27 and 28, 2020.
 The conference started more than 10 years ago as a networking event over dinner for ten guests, and enjoyed 1600 participants attending last year.

 Being a partner of the conference, we, Foreigners, would love to share with you an inspiring interview with Lenka Stastna, the president and the woman behind the Equal Pay Day – Women Support Women Conference, the largest event of its kind in the Czech Republic.
 The interview backs up the story a little bit as no one can’t talk about the event without talking about the host, right?

 Lenka, what are the personality traits a leader must have to turn a simple networking dinner into a world-class conference?

 I have more than 30 years of working experience both in business and corporate worlds.
 I started my career as a Senior Economic Advisor and a Deputy Head in a relatively large business, and after working for 15 years in the private sector I moved to the banking industry.
 As the Head of Commercial Bank, I supervised and managed several local branches, created dozens of new outlets and focused largely on sourcing deals and maintaining relationships with other businesses.